takahirohonda/js-design-patterns-for-react/apps/mcp-server/README.md

 }
 ```

+4. Restart the desktop app (otherwise, the app won't register the server)

 ## Trouble shooting MCP

 ### 1. Remove console.log and replace it with console.error

 `stdout` needs to be clean for Claude Desktop.
 Make `stderr` receives the debug message.
 In this way, the debug messages won't interfere with the protocol.

+## More LLM info

+What is the purpose of the 'temperature' parameter when invoking an LLM?

+The temperature parameter controls the level of randomness or variance in the LLM's responses.
+A temperature of 1 means it will always choose the best result with no variance, while a temperature around 0.8 introduces some variability in responses.

+Why should you minimize the number of tools exposed to an LLM?

+Exposing too many tools can cause confusion for the LLM, waste input tokens, and potentially lead to poor tool selection or performance.
+It's recommended to only expose tools that will be actively used.

+What is an LLM's default behavior when it has multiple tools for a similar task?

+When an LLM has multiple tools for a similar task, it may become confused, potentially try to use both tools, or choose one arbitrarily, which can lead to suboptimal or inconsistent results.